bbl-brainbehaviorlab/parametric_experiment/README.md

 ## Port Code - Coding Scheme

-Since we are using LPT port, we can only port a code in the range of 0 to 255.
+- Since we are using LPT port, we can only port a code in the range of 0 to 255.
+- Since for this experiment, there are very frequent stimulus onsets and are easy to be in conflict with a response porting.
+Thus, the response porting is disable and the response should be matched to the EEG data through the log file.

 ### First 2 Digits: